 - The names and addresses of the LLC’s members or managers

-Make sure you have accurate and up-to-date information, as providing incorrect information on your Annual Report can lead to penalties or even the dissolution of your Washington LLC.
+Ensure you have accurate and up-to-date information, as providing incorrect information on your Annual Report can lead to penalties or even the dissolution of your Washington LLC.

-Step 3: Complete the Annual Report Form
+Step 3: Complete The Annual Report Form

 After completing the Annual Report form, you’ll need to submit it to the Washington Secretary of State, along with the required Annual fee of $60.
 The submission process may vary since Washington allows online submissions, while other states require mailing or hand-delivering the report.
 In Washington, by submitting and paying offline, you can mail it at Secretary of State, Corporations Division.
 P.O.
 Box 40234.